 Another limiting factor is not being able to shoot across lanes to engage multiple targets.
 Many indoor ranges are designed to deflect bullets from straight on.
 Hitting the backstop at an angle could cause unpredictable bullet travel, and create a dangerous situation for everyone on the range at the time.

-Perhaps the greatest limiting factor is that many indoor ranges limit drawing from a holster, whether concealed or exposed.
+Perhaps the most significant limiting factor is that many indoor ranges limit drawing from a holster, whether concealed or exposed.
 I, like many other instructors, advocate the idea of training as you carry.
 If you carry concealed, this would mean training from a concealed carry position.
 I understand, however, the reasons for this restriction, both from a safety and a liability standpoint.

 One thing that I have found is that many ranges that have this policy may be willing to waive that position upon certain conditions, such as demonstrating the ability to perform these functions safely on an indoor environment, or maybe allowing it if you’re the only one on the range at the time.
-Before you accept it as an absolute, talk with the range owner, or in the case of a gun club you could talk with the Chief Range Safety Officer or governing body of the club.
+Before you accept it as an absolute, talk with the range owner, or in the case of a gun club, you could speak with the Chief Range Safety Officer or governing body of the club.

 If you are stuck on an indoor range, with all of the restrictions that come with it, don’t give up.
-Even with the limitations there is no reason that you can’t train effectively on an indoor range.
+Even with the limitations, there is no reason that you can’t train effectively on an indoor range.
 You have options, some of which are specifically suited to training in an indoor range.
 How you deal with the indoor range is all a matter of how you decide to approach it.
 Instead of being a hindrance, it could actually be a great training opportunity.

 Your draw can be practiced at home (in a safe area with an unloaded gun or training gun).
 In reality, there are very few “wild west quick draw” encounters.
 So training with the pistol in your hand, as opposed to in the holster, is not necessarily a limiting factor.
 Yes, ideally you should be working on any skill from a concealed holster, through to the shot, then a return to a concealed holster.
 But if you can’t, then there is nothing wrong with starting from a ready position.